 On the walk back we finished up with a swim at Jebbs Pools.
 It’s full of huge smooth rocks, mini pools, and a little waterfall water slide that shoots you out into a big pool.
 This is a spot where you could easily spend hours!

-This hike well and truly exceeded our minimal expectations.
+The Cumberland River Trail well and truly exceeded our minimal expectations.
 Full of waterfalls, river crossings, waterslides, wildlife, and swimming pools.
 It is a beautiful area so you’ll just have to head out and judge it for yourself.

 - Shoes with good grip

 - Swimming togs (sorry I’m from NZ, maybe bathers or swimmers??)

 - Food and water for the day

 - Trekking poles (optional – but useful for river crossings)

 Head to Cumberland River Holiday Park, which is just over a 2 hour drive from Melbourne and 10 minutes from Lorne.
 You can park your car in the visitor carpark at the front for free.
 Walk through to the back of the campsite to find the start of the trail.
 The start of the trail is well marked with a sign and taking a photo of the map here is definitely not a bad idea.

 If you want to spend the night nearby, Allenvale Mill Bush Campground is a good option.
 It’s free and a 15 minute drive from the start of the Cumberland River Trail.
 The camping area is about a 200m walk from the carpark.